 Climate Change – a Moral Imperative.
 Call climate change an environmental crisis, an economic opportunity, a matter of national security… Call it whatever you want as long as you don’t call it a “hoax” or “fake news.”
 Our world is literally burning as we still sit idly by arguing this as a partisan issue.
-Our children should be ashamed of us.
+Our children would be ashamed of us.

-I hope we can put aside the noise and see this issue for the moral imperative that it is.
+I hope that one day we can put aside the noise and see this issue for the moral imperative that it is.

 Climate change is THE defining issue of the 2020 presidential election.
 Come November I’m not voting for a candidate (per se) or overly simplified ideology.
 My vote will be cast in favor of making the world a better place for all future generations.

 This photo is of my three children: Jack (8), Janie (4), and Benny (2).
 I am voting for THEM.

 Companies, non-profits, government organizations, healthcare facilities, and institutions of higher learning will soon look beyond survival to recovery, and eventually growth.
 It is a rising movement called the Clean Energy Revolution.
 It may be difficult to visualize this given our current state of affairs, but this too shall pass, and better times will come.
 Our culture has seemingly lost its ability to think and plan for the long-term; priorities, politics, and results are driven by short-term metrics.
 As such, I believe that we should use this opportunity to reinvent, rethink, and rebuild with the following attributes in mind: organizational resiliency, serving the common good, equability, and sustainability.